 When you take time to learn and improve you treat your brain by keeping it healthy, you treat your soul by keeping it fulfilled.
 Two birds with one stone!

-Keep away from negativity as much as possible
+Keep away from negativity on social media as much as possible

 It’s my last advice.
 It’s not easy to stay away from negativity, it’s everywhere.
 Unfortunately, at one point we decided that negativity was more entertaining than happiness.
 It’s a bit sad, but what can I do?
 Actually, what can we do?
 We can choose to stay away from it when it’s not serving us.
 Of course, we can’t ignore the problems.
 But we can filter the quantity of negative information that enters our lives.